111622102090/powerbi-blinkit-analysis/README.md

 - `Outlet_Type`
 - `Item_Outlet_Sales`

-These fields are used throughout the dashboard to calculate KPIs, drive visualizations, and enable dynamic filtering.

-## 💡 Use Case

-Ideal for:

-- Business Intelligence projects
-- Retail sales analytics
-- Portfolio showcasing Power BI skills
-- Learning data storytelling and visualization best practices
+This data powers the KPIs, visuals, and dynamic filters in the dashboard.

 ---

+## 💼 Use Cases

+This project is ideal for:

+- Business Intelligence & Analytics portfolios
+- Retail or FMCG domain data storytelling
+- Interview projects and dashboards
+- Practice for Power BI DAX, visuals, and layout design

+---

-## 🛠 Tools Used
+## 🛠 Tools & Techniques

 - **Power BI Desktop**
+- DAX for KPI calculations
-- Custom visuals and slicers
+- Custom slicers & dynamic filtering
-- Conditional formatting for performance highlights
+- Conditional formatting
-- Simulated dataset ("BlinkIT Grocery Data" and "Metrics")
+- Interactive layout with slicer panel and matrix table

 ---

-## 📌 How to Use
+## 🚀 How to Use

-1. Clone or download the repository.
+1. Clone or download this repository
-2. Open the `.pbix` file using Power BI Desktop.
+2. Open `fblinkit.pbix` in Power BI Desktop
-3. Interact with the slicers and visuals to explore the data insights.
+3. Explore the visuals, interact with filters, and gain insights
-4. Use the clear slicers button to reset the view.
+4. Use the slicer reset button to clear selections

 ---

 ## ⚠️ Disclaimer

-> This dashboard is created for educational and portfolio purposes.
+> This dashboard is created purely for educational and portfolio purposes.
 It is not affiliated with or endorsed by Blinkit.
-The data is mock/sample data meant for demonstration only.

----
+The dataset is fictional and designed to simulate real-world business scenarios.